andthearchitect/aws-lambda-java-runtime/README.md

 I'm a Java handler
 ```

-It works!
-Now you can build Lambda Functions using Java 11.
-Enjoy!
+You can now build Lambda Functions using Java 11!